Sensor WiFi and Registration

 2. Open the WiFi settings for your phone or computer.

-3. Disconnect from the PurpleAir-**** hotspot.
+3. Disconnect from the PurpleAir-**** network.

 Register your Sensor on the Map